 Sarah's been writing about her love of manga and anime since Whenever - and first started watching via Le Club Dorothée in France...

 Teapot is Anime UK News' editor-in-chief and webmaster, and is fond of slice-of-life anime, PC gaming, and Pokémon.
-When not working as a consultant web developer, Teapot writes, plays video games, and is regularly terrorised by a rabbit.
+When not working as a technical lead, Teapot writes, plays video games, and is regularly terrorised by a rabbit.